 You know those voices you hear on the radio, TV, and online trying to sell you things?
 Those are done by professional voice actors.
 Professional voice overs are also used for narrating audiobooks, product/explainer videos, training videos, video games, animation, live announcing, jingles and more.
 The voice telling you what stop is coming up next on the bus or subway is from a voice actor.
 Announcements at the airport and audio tours in museums.
 I’ve done pre-recorded announcements for award shows.
 YouTube ads, Pandora commercials, toys… It’s not just TV and radio.
 The list goes on and on.
 When you hear a voice but don’t see the person talking, that’s voiceover.

 What the Job Entails

-Basically standing (or sitting) in a vocal booth (or sound treated closet), and reading out loud.
-Of course, there is the business side as well that includes invoicing, marketing, etc. But you’ll spend most of your time auditioning and reading scripts for commercials, narration, animation, or whatever type of jobs you book.
+Of course, there is the business side as well that includes invoicing, marketing, networking, branding, and getting coaching and vocal training.
+As a voice actor, you’ll spend your time split between doing the administrative things you need to do to keep your business running and reading scripts for commercials, narration, animation, or whatever types of jobs you book.

 Pros of Voice Acting

 - You can do it from anywhere!
 Well, anywhere with an internet connection that is quiet enough.
 In 2015 my family went on a cross-country road trip and I recorded many spots from the bathroom… I mean ”studio” of our travel trailer.
 I would hang acoustic blankets up anytime I needed to record in there.
 I’ve recorded from a parking garage, and I discovered one of the best, quietest places to record from when traveling: cemeteries.
 Yes, I look super suspicious pulling up in my car and then going into the backseat with a blanket over my head and a microphone.
 But you do what you have to do ;) My in-laws are awesome and set up a closet that I use as a studio when we come for visits.